 Some of the links in the post below are “affiliate links.”
 Please check out my disclosure policy for more details.

 Flower Puzzle Presentation

 First, I introduce a single flower to a child.
 Presenting a real flower is better.
 I show this flower puzzle and present one by one the parts of a flower such as: petal, pistil, sepal and stamen.
-It is best to use the three period lesson so the child will easily remember each part of the flower.
+It is best to use the three period lesson so the child will easily get the concept of each parts of the flower.
 You can present the basic parts of the flower when presenting to a three year old.
 In my case, I have a three year old and the efficient way to learn the basic flower parts is to isolate the difficulty or start from the easy ones.
 You can begin to include other parts of the flower once the child is ready so as not to overwhelmed him/her.

 This is the complete parts of the flower.
 As the child advances and more familiar with the basic parts of the flower, you can add more complex names like pedundle, receptacle and filament depending on her learning stages.

 Three Part Card Presentation

 Materials: Three part card, miniature flowers

 After presenting the flower parts, I then proceed with the presentation of eight different flowers.
 Photo below shows eight different miniature flowers with the three part cards:

 - Bird of paradise